The Loans Canada team sits down with Gary Schwartz of the Canadian Lenders Association to talk about open banking.

 Always inspect your car before buying.
 If you don’t you may end up with a lemon car.

 If you’re uncomfortable asking or think your dealer in lying to you then you can check the car’s history through a car history report provider.
 These reports aren’t always completely accurate and can be missing some information, but they are a good starting point and can provide some needed information.

 Low Monthly Payments Aren’t that Great.

 It’s important you look at the larger picture when negotiating the price of a car, new or used.
 Focusing too much on small monthly payments that draw your loan out too long will in the end hurt you financially.
-Dealers want you to ask for smaller monthly payments because in the end you’ll pay more for the car.
-When dealers adjusts the monthly payment price for you all they do is make the term of the loan longer which in returns makes the monthly payment smaller.
-The longer the term of your car loan the more likely you’ll owe more than the car is even worth.
+Dealers want you to ask for smaller monthly payments because in the end, you’ll pay more for the car.
+When dealers adjust the monthly payment price for you all they do is make the term of the loan longer which in return makes the monthly payment smaller.
+The longer the term of your car loan the more likely you’ll develop negative equity.

-If you plan on using the car to drive long distances on a regular basis then having a long term loan is even more risky.
+If you plan on using the car to drive long distances on a regular basis then having a long-term loan is even more risky.
 When you put a lot of distance on your car it depreciates the value quicker.
 It won’t take long for you to be making payments on a car that’s not worth its original price anymore.
-Just remember a shorter term is always the best option for you as consumer and if you plan on driving it more than the average amount an even shorter term is better.
+Just remember a shorter term is always the best option for you as a consumer and if you plan on driving it more than the average amount an even shorter-term is better.

 Keep Your Down Payment to Yourself.